Five Things Mentees Need to Know Before Diving into a Mentoring Relationship

 Finding a Mentor

-First, find out if your company has an internal mentoring program.
+Find out if your company has an internal mentoring program.
 Internal programs typically match individuals from within the same company.
 This can be helpful in building a network and seeing the range of professional opportunities within an organization.

 No one else is thinking about your career as much as you.
 Take control, ask your supervisor what it will take to get to the next level, and then surround yourself with people who will help you get there.